 - Cancer genomics, particularly for breast, ovarian, and prostate tumors.

 - Rare Mendelian diseases, particularly inherited disorders like retinitis pigmentosa

 - The genetic architecture of common diseases, such as macular degeneration and heart disease.

-Since 2008, I have also maintained a blog, MassGenomics, where I write about my work and next-generation DNA sequencing’s impact on biomedical research.
+From 2008-2018, I maintained a blog, MassGenomics, where I write about my work and next-generation DNA sequencing’s impact on biomedical research.
 In 2018, I moved to a major children’s hospital, and started KidsGenomics, a new blog about rare diseases that affect children.